Skip to main content

 The oral portion of the comprehensive examination will be scheduled as soon as possible after the written comprehensive examinations have been accepted.

 The oral exam is given on the basis of your performance in the earlier written examinations.
+Students are highly encouraged to bring a printed copy of their written responses with them to the oral exam for reference.
 Oral exams are given shortly after the written exams, on a day specified by the HTFC chair.
-For April and October written exams, orals are usually given during the reading period, after the last day of classes.
+Orals are usually given during the reading period, after the last day of classes.

 Aids Allowed